AlexeyTaranov/SerializeReferenceDropdown/README.md

 ## RefTo (Unity 2023.2+)

 This class support references to Serialize References!
 With context menu you can copy-paste serialize references into the class RefTo<TType> with limits to TType.
+You can assign RefTo with Drag and Drop or with context menu.

 ```csharp
 [SerializeField] private RefTo<IShape,MonoBehaviour> _refShape;